 I am the Mellon Postdoctoral Teaching Fellow in Political Science and International Relations (2013-2015) in the Political Science Department at Wheaton College in Norton, Massachusetts.

 My primary research interests are in the fields of International Relations and International Law.
 Specifically, I focus on the processes and politics through which international law is made and used.
-To date I have spent most of my time investigating security rights claimed by states and the politics of ratification.
-I plan to submit my solo-authored work on the latter topic to journals in Fall 2014.
+To date I have spent most of my time investigating the politics of ratification.

-Recently I began work on two collaborative projects to extend the scope of my process-and-politics approach to international law.
-In the first, my co-author and I are assessing the role of race and legitimacy in the foreign policy leadership of the Obama Administration.
-In the second, one of my former-international law students and I are examining the implementation of international refugee law in Southeast Asia.
+Recently I began work on two collaborative projects to extend the scope of my process-based approach to international law.
+In the first, my co-author and I examine the role of race and legitimacy in the foreign policy negotiations of the Obama Administration.
+In the second, one of my former-international law students and I are investigating the implementation of international refugee law in Southeast Asia.

 In addition to researching international politics and law, a co-author and I are engaged in a long-term study of how students learn to write well.
 We are focused on the Writer's Workshop as an underutilized method of writing instruction in the political science classroom.
 Our work analyzes writing instruction from several perspectives.